Intel sees third quarter margins tumble as consumers buy cheaper PCs and businesses clamp down on sp

 Intel Corp (NASDAQ:INTC) saw its margins tumble in the third quarter as consumers bought cheaper computers and businesses clamped down on data center spending in the face of the coronavirus pandemic.

-The numbers, posted after the New York market close on Thursday, showed the chipmaker earned $1.11 per share in the quarter to September 30, 2020, excluding one-off items, which was in line with estimates.
+The numbers, posted after the New York market close on Thursday, saw Intel shares dropping by 10%.
+The chipmaker earned $1.11 per share in the quarter to September 30, 2020, excluding one-off items, in line with estimates.

 But Intel sold a higher volume of less-profitable chips in its PC business, driving operating margins down to 36% in the quarter from 44% a year earlier.

 The company said it is expecting fourth-quarter revenue of about $17.4 billion; analysts were expecting revenue of $17.3 billion.

 The company, the dominant provider of processor chips for PCs and data centers, said in July that its next generation of chipmaking technology was six months behind schedule.

 Intel said Thursday that a 10-nanometer chip factory in Arizona had reached full production capacity and that it now expects to ship 30% higher 10 million product volumes in 2020 compared to January expectations.